georiot/cert-manager-webhook-constellix/README.md

 modifying a DNS01 webhook.**

-The tests are "live" and require a functioning, DNS-accessible zone, as well as credentials for the NS1 API.
+The tests are "live" and require a functioning, DNS-accessible zone, as well as credentials for the Constellix API.
 The tests will create (and remove) a TXT record for the test zone.

 1. Prepare testing environment by running the `fetch-test-binaries` script: